Stillwater serenity in the beautiful Adirondack Mountains

 At night, enjoy s'mores by the campfire, recount your epic day with new friends and tuck into your tent with a view of the stars.

-Your Discover Outdoors guide will meet you on the Upper West Side at the southeast corner of west 76th st. and Broadway at 6:45 AM.
+Your Discover Outdoors guide will meet you at The North Face on West 73rd St and Broadway at 6:45 AM.
 We will depart promptly at 7:00 AM and arrive at the lake in the afternoon.

 Paddle to camp (two hours)